The Best Smart Coffee Machine In 2022

 Once the machine is setup, you can turn it on from your smartphone, via the app.

-You can find out stuff via the Delonghi coffee link app.
-I’m not sure what you can learn, I’m just reading through the instruction manual, it simply says “discover”, I’m assuming this is coffee-related discoveries.
+You can discover stuff via the Delonghi coffee link app.
+I’m uncertain what you can learn, I’m just reading through the instruction manual, it truly says “discover”, I’m assuming this is coffee-related discoveries.

 Manuals & Help

-You can access manuals for your coffee brewing tool, and access help directly via the smartphone app.
+You can access manuals for your coffee machine, and access help directly via the smartphone app.

 Troubleshoot the 16 beverages